 He said the Maine CDC is working with the Maine Department of Corrections and others to get testing done.

-The Maine CDC has fielded 3,675 consultation requests from health care workers and physicians across the state, according to Shah.
-Of those, 3,394 Mainers had tested negative for COVID-19.
+The Maine CDC so far has fielded 3,675 consultation requests from health care workers and physicians across the state, according to Shah.
+Of those, 3,394 Mainers had tested negative for the coronavirus.

-Cumberland County has been hit hardest by the coronavirus, with 120 confirmed cases as of Saturday.
-York County — which Shah on Thursday said was now experiencing community spread — has 38 confirmed cases.
+Cumberland County has been hit hardest by the coronavirus, with 142 confirmed cases and three deaths as of Sunday.
+York County — which Shah said Thursday was now experiencing community spread — has 47 confirmed cases.

-Other cases have been detected in Androscoggin (7 confirmed; 3 recovered), Franklin (2 confirmed), Kennebec (9 confirmed; 2 recovered), Knox (2 confirmed), Lincoln (5; 2 recovered), Oxford (8 confirmed, 2 recovered), Penobscot (10 confirmed; 5 recovered), Sagadahoc (5 confirmed) and Waldo (2 confirmed) counties.
-No new counties reported confirmed cases as of Saturday.
+Other cases have been detected in Androscoggin (8 confirmed; 3 recovered), Franklin (2 confirmed), Kennebec (10 confirmed; 2 recovered), Knox (4 confirmed), Lincoln (5 confirmed; 2 recovered), Oxford (9 confirmed, 2 recovered), Penobscot (11 confirmed; 5 recovered), Sagadahoc (7 confirmed) and Waldo (2 confirmed) counties.
+Locations for another five people were not immediately available Sunday.

 There are 86 available intensive care unit beds out of a total of about 164.
-There are also 247 available ventilators out of an approximate 308, Dr. Nirav Shah said during the CDC press conference Friday.
+There are also 247 available ventilators out of an approximate 308, Shah said during a Maine CDC news conference Friday.

-Shah said the state received the second shipment of equipment for health care workers and first responders from the strategic national stockpile earlier this week.
+Shah said the state received the second shipment of equipment for health care workers and first responders from the strategic national stockpile last week.

 He said new equipment that could help reduce the testing backlog is on order and he is waiting to hear when it will ship.
 That equipment, along with work performed by a commercial lab and tests run at the Maine CDC’s lab, together will chip away at the backlog, he said.

-“Right now we are preparing the distribution of that equipment in a fair and equitable manner across the state,” Shah said in a Friday briefing.
+“Right now we are preparing the distribution of that equipment in a fair and equitable manner across the state,” Shah said at the Friday briefing.
 He noted that so far Maine has not received enough equipment.
 Shah said he supports Mills’ call to the federal government to release additional supplies.

 Shah added that since the U.S. Food and Drug Administration has liberalized the rules around what types of ventilators can be used for patients with COVID-19, Maine changed its system to better track the availability of such ventilators.
 In the past day, the number of those ventilators that hospitals reported has increased from 12 to 58.